Frequently Asked Questions

 If you want to donate different percentages of different 'tiers' of your proceeds, you can sign our progressive pledge.
-This allows you to nominate different percentages for different amounts (for example 10% on everything up to a certain amount, and 50% on everything above).
-The minimum is still 2%.
-Get it touch via our joining page to learn more about this option.
+This allows you to set different percentages for different amounts of liquidity received (for example: 10% on everything up to a certain amount, and 50% on everything above that).
+The minimum is still 5%.
+Get in touch via our joining page to learn more about this option.

 Impact investments made with charitable funds, the returns of which re-enter the charitable sector, count towards pledge fulfillment at the point at which funds are initially donated to a charitable giving vehicle.
 This type of impact investing is commonly facilitated through a donor advised fund or private foundation, and may take the form of program related investments (PRIs) or mission related investments (MRIs).
 Impact investments made for personal profit, and outside of the charitable sector do not count towards pledge fulfillment.

 Do political or advocacy donations count towards the pledge?